Haniyaiqbal/ToDo-List/README.md

 Customization:

-Modify EJS templates (list.ejs, header.ejs, footer.ejs) and CSS (styles.css) to customize the Todolist's appearance.
+Feel free to modify EJS templates (list.ejs, header.ejs, footer.ejs) and CSS (styles.css) to customize the Todolist's appearance.

 Author: Developed with ❤️ by Haniya.